ANZAC Cottage

 The Project

-The project involves refurbishment of the existing bus stops on Kalgoorlie Street and on ANZAC Road to reflect the ANZAC Cottage story.
-The Kalgoorlie St bus stop will reflect Gallipoli as the Cottage was built as a memorial to those who lost their lives at this landing.
-The ANZAC Road bus stop will reflect Nui Dat reflecting on the efforts and dedication of the Vietnam Veterans Association of Australia (WA Branch), which led by Rob Cox OAM and Peter Ramsay BEM in the 1980s and 90s, restored ANZAC Cottage to its former state thus saving the Cottage from imminent demolition.
+The project involved refurbishment of the existing bus stops on Kalgoorlie Street and on ANZAC Road to reflect the ANZAC Cottage story.
+The Kalgoorlie St bus stop reflects Gallipoli as the Cottage was built as a memorial to those who lost their lives at this landing.
+The ANZAC Road bus stop reflects Nui Dat reflecting on the efforts and dedication of the Vietnam Veterans Association of Australia (WA Branch), which led by Rob Cox OAM and Peter Ramsay BEM in the 1980s and 90s, restored ANZAC Cottage to its former state thus saving the Cottage from imminent demolition.
 It is worth noting that Nui Dat was the base for ANZAC troops in Vietnam.

 How it will be done